CDF-II W boson mass in the Dirac Scotogenic model: Acknowledgements

 \section{Acknowledgements}

-The authors thank Sudip Jana for helpful discussions.
+The authors thank Sudip Jana for the helpful discussions.
 The work of RS is supported by SERB, Government of India grant SRG/2020/002303.
-SY acknowledges funding support by the CSIR JRF-NET fellowship.
+SY acknowledges the funding support by the CSIR NET-JRF fellowship.